Position Title: Communications Officer

-Reporting to the Manager, Communications, the Communications Officer is responsible for the overall creation, management, implementation and supervision of communication activities for the Research and Innovation Office and in collaboration with campus partners.
+Reporting to the Manager, Communications, the Communications Officer is responsible for the overall creation, management, implementation and supervision of communication activities in the Officer’s area of work and in collaboration with campus partners.
 The position coordinates internal communications to engage students and contribute to Douglas College’s vibrant reputation and its leadership position within British Columbia post-secondary institutions.
 The Officer assists with the development of annual, long-term, or project-based communications plans that align with independent unit goals, and supports the Douglas College Strategic Plan.

 1. Administers strategic communications

 a.
 Creates and administers strategic communication plans for specified area of the College.